 This tour imbues you with a subtle appreciation of the Bhutanese situation and a way of life.
 Bhutan's character is underpinned by a culture rooted in its traditional past.
 Monastic-fortress centers epitomize formal authority.
 Small, secluded, self-sufficient communities are spread thinly over the rugged landscape.
 Unity is established through an enduring intensity of faith.

 You will journey through the cultural heartland of western Bhutan.
-From the sacred temples of Paro to the erstwhile 17th Century capital at Punakha via beautiful Dochula Pass.
-You will then journey onwards to the seat of a high reincarnate lama at Gangteng and drive back to the modernizing center of Modern Thimphu.
+From the sacred temples of Paro to the erstwhile 17th Century capital at Punakha via beautiful Dochula mountain Pass.
+We will take you to the seat of a high reincarnate lama at Gangteng and drive back to the modernizing center of Thimphu - the capital of Bhutan.
 You will experience broader social, cultural and ecological aspects of the landscape: taking invigorating hikes through distant village settlements and the rich untainted surrounding countryside; visiting some of the most venerable Bhutanese monasteries and being treated with the fascinating and unpretentious fusion of high culture and everyday community life.